GWillemsen/arduino-hc12/README.md

 }
 ```

 # Change the transmission power
 Besides being able to just data the library also provides options to change the parameters of the radio.
 It can change the transmission power, operational mode, communication baudrate and the radio channel.
 You first call 'PrepareXXXX'.
-And when you call 'UpdateParams' it will syncronize the parameters.
+And when you call 'UpdateParams' it will synchronize the parameters.
 It will update the modem with the values from PrepareXXX.
 And if a value was changed by something else (or because it has never synced before) it will also retrieve those values.